 In addition, mentors provide guidance to bridge the gaps in institutional knowledge that commonly exist for UIM residents as the result of being less likely to have family members who are physicians.
 Due to the dearth of UIM role models in medicine, mentors provide the support UIM mentees need to recognize their potential to become leaders in the field of Family Medicine.

-Department of Family Medicine and Community Health Anti-Racism Task Force
+Anti-Racism Task Force in the Department of Family Medicine and Community Health

-The Anti-Racism Task Force (ARTF) was founded in May 2019, by a handful of faculty and residents, with the goal of pushing our department along the continuum towards a truly anti-racist multicultural organization.
-Over its first year, the task force grew in size and in impact now with over 60 members including residents, faculty, clinical support staff, researchers and administrators.
-Subcommittee members work together to tackle a range of issues in 5 key areas: community engagement, education, employee engagement, patient care and research.
-Past ARTF initiatives include workshops on structural racism and white privilege, residency curriculum reviews, patient care guideline changes, and voter registration.
+The Anti-Racism Task Force (ARTF) was founded in 2019, by a handful of faculty and residents, with the goal of furthering our mission to become an anti-racist, multicultural organization.
+Since inception, the task force has grown in both size and impact with membership that includes residents, faculty, clinical staff, researchers, and administrators.
+The ARTF works to tackle issues in 5 key domains that include community engagement, education, employee empowerment, patient care, and research.
+Below are a few examples of how residents have contributed to the ARTF:

 - leading department-wide workshops on topics like White privilege, microaggressions in the workplace, and the Model Minority Myth

 - conducting systematic reviews of the evidence base for race-based patient care guidelines leading to the elimination of hospital-wide race-based guidelines

 - representing the department in city-wide protests for social and racial justice causes